-The actinomorphic flowers are arranged in a terminal panicle to 5 meters in height.
+The complete, perfect, actinomorphic flowers are arranged in a terminal panicle to 5 meters in height.
 The calyx has 3 unfused green sepals.
 The corolla has 3 yellow, unfused petals.
 There are 6 unfused stamens.
 The superior ovary has 3 locules and numerous seeds.
 The fruit is a light brown capsule at maturity.
 The plant uses the entire apical meristem during flowering and will die off after the fruits become mature.

 Habitat: Agave inaguensis grows on sand substrate Dry Broadleaf Evergreen Formation – Dwarf shrublands near shorelines and on off shore cays.